Considering an upstairs laundry room? Why it's not just a case of popping a washing machine in the corner of your bathroom

 Can I put an upstairs laundry room in a cupboard or alcove?

-When done well, an upstairs laundry room is both a thoughtful and functional upgrade to your home; which is why a well-designed, well-placed utility room adds value both in everyday life and when it comes time to sell.
+Ultimately, done well, a well-designed, well-placed utility room will add value both in everyday life and when it comes time to sell.

 Gabriella is an interiors journalist and has a wealth of experience creating interiors and renovation content.
 She was Homebuilding & Renovating's former Assistant Editor as well as the former Head of Solved at sister brand Homes & Gardens, where she wrote and edited content addressing key renovation, DIY and interior questions.